Default asset configuration

 What happens with read-only assets?

-If all non-default assets are read-only, the default asset must have write access.
+If all your other assets are read-only, the one carrying the Default chip must have write access.
 Otherwise, new items from Notion cannot be created in the external app.

 If no asset has write access, new Notion items cannot sync to the external app.
 Ensure at least one connected asset allows write operations.